 While we’re confident that you’ll come visit us sometime during the summer, we also want to help you have a blast when you do.
 That’s why today we’re focusing on beach games.
 While many consider beach activities — swimming, sun bathing or building a sandcastles — to be self-explanatory, we know that just getting the kids out of the minivan and into the sand isn’t always enough.

 Therefore, we’re putting together this comprehensive guide on things to do at the beach.
-Included are our favorite beach party games along with countless other beach games for kids.
+Included are our favorite summer beach games for thrilling family beach days.
 They’re fun, are mostly free — though some may require a few toys — and they’re great for kids and adults of all ages.

 So don’t worry about what to do at the shore.
 Pack the sunscreen and beach towels and get ready to have some fun in the sun with the whole family!